4. Getting DAE Tools¶

 sh install_dependencies_linux.sh

-Then, compile all third-party libraries by executing compile_libraries.sh
+Then, compile all third-party libraries by executing compile_libraries.sh shell script located in the

-directory.
+trunk directory.
 The script will download all necessary source archives from the DAE Tools SourceForge web-site,

 unpack them, apply changes and compile them.